- Home

 This report, part of a research project looking at the costs of providing quality legal representation, outlines new findings that show the present legal aid system acts to disincentivise quality.

 This report draws together original research, including interviews with stakeholders and refugees, a preliminary analysis of a file review exercise, together with a review of existing evidence.
-To read the report click here.

 This research was carried out as part of a wider programme of research called Cost of Quality.
-Click on these links to download the Executive Summary, Interviews with key stakeholders and the Cost of Quality report in full.
+Click on these links to download the

 Safe at Last?